xiaojia1001/tinc-tailor-1/README.md

    This removes the given hosts from the cluster, and removes tinc from them.
    The hosts should be removed from `hosts.list` after this is run.

+*  `tinc-tailor refresh`

+   This reconfigures all hosts in `hosts.list` and ensures tincd is running on them.

 *  `tinc-tailor test`

    This makes every host in `hosts.list` ping every other host by their private